Creating a Christmas Wrapping Station make Wrapping Enjoyable

 Look for Christmas Paper with Cutting Lines

 Not all paper has cutting lines printed on the back which is too bad.
 The paper at Costco and Hallmark usually have the lines, its worth the time to check before selecting your Christmas paper.

 This is the most creative part of wrapping.
 It doesn’t need to be expensive.
 Make a snowman using a piece of ribbon and three buttons, add pinecones, a pick of red berries, a cotton boll, a candy cane, cinnamon sticks, dollar store snowflake or Christmas bells.

 Wrap in Sessions

 Wrap in sessions, two hours now, two hours later, two hours when the mood hits you or two hours every evening.
-Wrap as soon as you bring your purchased gifts home, whatever works best for you.
+If possible, wrap as soon as you bring your purchased gifts home, whatever works best for you.
 Remember that marathon wrapping sessions makes it a task and isn’t nearly as much fun.

 Eat some of the snacks your making for the holidays.
 Play Christmas music.
 Have a favorite beverage.
 Get comfy, wear your PJs or a favorite Christmas ugly sweater.

 Doing these things makes the gift wrapping very enjoyable for me.
-I daydream about how excited the girls will be getting their presents.
-How much Shannon loves all the pretty parcels.
-How Herman or my sons say I sure know who wrapped this one.
+I daydream about how excited the granddaughters will be getting their presents.
+How much my daughter in law enjoys her Christmas wrapping,

 I am beyond excited for the Christmas holidays to start.